tillitis/tkey-verification/README.md

    the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-7. Sign a message consisting of the UDI, firmware digest, and signer public key, with a vendor signature.
+7. Sign a message consisting of the UDI, firmware digest, and signer public key with a vendor signature.
 8. Publish the [Verification file](#verification-file), which includes the UDI, the tag and digest of the signer program used, the vendor signature, and the timestamp when signature was made.